lmareis/Cost-Aware-Optimized-Front-Door-Experimental-Design/README.md

 This repository contains the code to the paper "Cost-Aware Optimized Front-Door Experimental Design" by (anonymized).

+Note that this codebase was written with a change in the variable names.
+Paper: Confounder variable X_C = X_B Base variable :Code
+Paper: Coarsening variable \Delta = C Coarsening variable :Code
+Paper: removed = X_S Sink variable :Code (A component of X with only incoming egdes in the causal graph; irrelevant for estimation.)

 ## Files:

 |  |  |